redux-saga/redux-saga/README.md

 npm test
 ```

-There are 3 examples ported from the Redux repos
+Below the examples ported (so far) from the Redux repos

 Counter example
 ```